 - Once the mixture comes back to a boil, reduce heat to low and cover.
 Cook for five minutes, stirring every now and then, and then add Parmesan.
 Stir until it's melted and combined.
 Keep warm while you prepare the shrimp and stir occasionally.

 - Add bacon to a large skillet set over low-medium heat.
 Let the bacon cook, flipping the slices as needed, until fully cooked.
 Remove bacon to a separate, paper towel-lined plate.

-- Remove all but about 2 tbsp of the bacon grease from the skillet and set it over medium-high heat.
-Then add shrimp in a single layer, cooking 1-2 minutes on each side, until the shrimp is pink, no longer translucent, and curled.
+- Remove all but about 2 tablespoons of the bacon grease from the skillet and set it over medium to medium-high heat.
+Add the shrimp in a single layer, cooking 1-2 minutes on each side, until the shrimp is pink, no longer translucent, and curled.
 Remove cooked shrimp to a separate plate.

-- Next add onion and garlic to the skillet set over medium heat and cook in the remaining bacon grease for 5-6 minutes, stirring around regularly, until the onion is golden and has softened.
+- Next add onion to the skillet set over medium heat and cook in the remaining bacon grease for 3-4 minutes, stirring around regularly.
+Add the garlic and cook for an additional 1 minute.

-- Pour white wine into the skillet and scrape up all of the onion and garlic from the bottom of the pan.
-Let cook for a minute, and then add crushed tomatoes, crushed red pepper flakes, salt, and oregano.
+- Pour wine into the skillet and scrape up all of the onion and garlic from the bottom of the pan.
+Let cook for a minute, and then add crushed tomatoes, crushed red pepper, salt, oregano, and pepper.
 Stir and reduce heat to low-medium.
-Let sauce simmer for about 10-15 minutes, or until thickened until your liking.
+Let sauce simmer for 8-10 minutes, or until thickened until your liking.

 - Once thickened, add shrimp to the sauce and stir to coat.
 Cook for a few minutes to heat shrimp.

-- Serve the shrimp fra diavolo over grits and garnish with fresh parsley.
+- Serve the shrimp fra diavolo over grits and garnish with fresh parsley and crumbled bacon.